SymbioticLab/Oort/testing/README.md

 This will produce plots close to Figure 17 on page 12 of the paper.
 You might notice some variation compared to the original figure as 1) we removed a few long-running queries; 2) gurobi performance shows certain variations.

-Note: To save reviewers time, `python plot_figure17.py -k` will only run and plot the lines for Kuiper.
+Note: To save reviewers time, `python plot_figure17.py -k` will only run and plot the lines for Oort.
 We hope the runtime will convince you that MILP is extremely slow :).